CosmanAgraz/rshobu-net/README.md

 **Q: What about a database?**

 A: Azure offers database hosting, albeit expensive.
 If you are in unfavorable financial situations such as myself, avoid them.
 Instead, create a Sqlite3 databse, shove that into Azure blob stroage container, and have your Express server connect to that.
 If you have money to spend, don't spend it on Azure.
 I reckon setting up a VM, and creating a Postgre/MySQL/MariaDB database instance in that VM is cheaper (and better) than anything Azure has to offer.
+No free SSL cert. on DigitalOcean VMs still tho :(

 ## Setup Tutorial